 CURRENT PROJECTS AND CONNECTIONS

 Relational Research was instrumental in the establishment of Relational Analytics, a company that manages the development of metric tools based on the Relational Proximity Framework.

 In the wake of the Brexit vote, Relational Research has is producing a Relational Economic Plan for Europe to outline a new way forward for European nations.
 Commissioned by the Christian Political Foundation for Europe (the think tank for the European Christian Political Movement), the Plan seeks to provide a consistent framework for policy.
 It addresses a range of current issues, including levels of national debt, budget deficits, the future of the Euro, and declining trends in the quality of the relational infrastructure.

 Relational Research works with the Summer Institute of Linguistics to extend the reach of Relational metrics into non-Western organizations.

 Relational Schools, set up in 2014, seeks to influence education policy, leadership and organizational practice.
-Relational Research has supported the start-up of Relational Schools, which plans to go independent in 2017.
+Relational Research has supported the start-up of Relational Schools, which became an independent foundation in 2018.
 Relational Schools Netherlands has recently been set up.
 There are plans to launch Relational Schools Australia, where the Relational Schools Research Director, Dr Rob Loe, has recently been speaking.

 Relational Research has been studying the application of Relational Thinking to corporate structure since 2007.
 The main report was published in 2012 entitled ‘Transforming Capitalism From Within’.
 In this report, the authors propose a Relational Business Charter, setting out a redefinition of the purpose of companies as well as company’s obligations to its major stakeholder groups, as well as .
 In addition they propose a Relational Ratings Agency, similar to a credit Ratings Agency, but with a different business model.
 In 2016, a feasibility study was carried out for the structure, operations and funding of a Relational Ratings Agency by the Cambridge Judge Business School.
 This research project continues in 2017.